jonluca/blog/_posts/2018-07-07-the-federalist-papers-author-identification-through-k-means-clustering.markdown

 We first tokenize each paper with `tokens = nltk.word_tokenize(single_paper_text.lower())` - this gives us an array of lowercase words with adjoined punctuation.
 Then we extract just the words with `words = word_tokenizer.tokenize(single_paper_text.lower())`.

-Our goal is twofold - the first is to a straightforward measure of the average number of words per sentence, and the second is to somehow score the lexical diversity of the paper.
+Our goal is two-fold - the first is to get a straightforward measure of the average number of words per sentence, and the second is to somehow score the lexical diversity of the paper.

 We can arrive to a rough estimate of the lexical diversity by taking the vocabulary (number of unique words) divided by the total number of words.
 As an example, take the following snippet: